MorganBergen/xrpl-docs/src/build-rippled/README.md

 what cmake parameters are left out?  you still need to pick a build system generator and if you choose a single-configuration generated youll need to pass the `CMAKE_BUILD_TYPE`, which such match the `build_type` setting you have to conan.  even then conan has parameters some of which are platform specific.  if conan's parlance parameters are either settings or options.  settings are shared by all packages e.g. build type.  options are specific to a given package, whether to build and link OpenSSL as a shared library.

-for settings conan goes through a complicated search process to choose defaults.  for options each packaeg recipe define its own defaults.  you can pass every parameter to conan on the command line, but it more convenient to put them in a [profile](https://docs.conan.io/1/reference/profiles.html)
+for settings conan goes through a complicated search process to choose defaults.  for options each package recipe define its own defaults.
+you can pass every parameter to conan on the command line, but it more convenient to put them in a [profile](https://docs.conan.io/1/reference/profiles.html)

+##  cmake and conan

+in order to use cmake and conan togetehr you need to configure cmake to recognize and link the dependencies managed by conan.  conan generates package configuration files that cmake can use to discover and link dependencies correctly.  the typical workflow involves exporting the dependencies using conan, creating a build directory, instaling the dependencies using conan, configuring cmake with the generated package configuration file, and finally building the project.

+1.  exporting dependencies
+2.  creating a build directory
+3.  installing dependencies
+4.  configuring cmake
+5.  building the project

+all the commands and instructions provided need to be **adapted** to my specific project and enviroment.  it's essential to understand the purpose and implications of each step before executing the commands.

-###  install with pip
+###  install conan with pip

-install with python package manager and not homebrew. conan will be installed globally
+install with python package manager and not homebrew.  conan will be installed globally when using pip.

 ```
 ❯ tree .conan2